Chr1stian/ladeinorge-selenium/README.md

 - Phone and password are credentials used when signing into [ladeinorge.no](https://ladeinorge.no)
 - Charger ID can be found at the end of URL after searching and selecting a charger at [https://ladeinorge.no/start-ladestasjonen/](https://ladeinorge.no/start-ladestasjonen/)

+### See program in action
+Navigate to `docker-host-ip:8900` in a browser to open a VNC connection to the browser.
+Password is `secret`

+### Check Selenium Grid
+Navigate to `docker-host-ip:4444` in a browser